miniatureweasle/what_to_watch/README.md

 # What To Watch?
 Now I never have to look long to find a good movie.
-By leveraging Django and Scrapy I now have a fast and searchable database of over 600 000 movies.
+By leveraging Django and Scrapy, I now have a fast and searchable database of over 600 000 movies.

 Clicking the title takes you to a Youtube search of the movie's trailer.